Phillboard/mobul/README.md

 **Ready to transform direct mail marketing!** 🚀

-For detailed setup and usage, see the documentation guides linked above.
+For detailed setup and usage, see the documentation in `public/docs/`.